Coming up this hour, a little later, Vernon Robinson, Republican candidate, North Carolina's 13th District, and the famed now Twilight Zone ad.

 Yes, that was cleaning it up.

-And and uh we have an opponent who you know, he had two previous uh nice gals running against him, and he had the the money to get the ads out to define them and the willingness to lie about 'em.
+And we have an opponent who he had two previous nice gals running against him, and he had the money to get the ads out to define them and the willingness to lie about them.

-And so what's what's critical in this race is I have the guts to tail it like it is, and if your listeners and other great Americans are willing to give me the resources to meet uh Brad Miller uh just word for word.
+And if your listeners and other great Americans are willing to give me the resources to meet Brad Miller just word for word, very quickly, I got to go.

 Did you regret bringing that up at all?

-No, he you know, he raised that issue uh against Carolyn Grant, who just bear who just who ran for against him four years ago, and basically just said that he she had raised a family.
+No, he raised that issue against Carolyn Grant, who just ran against him four years ago and basically just said that she had raised a family.

-He voted against the 604 provisions, which would have kept convicted child molesters out of this country in the Senson Brenner bill.
+He voted against the 604 provisions, which would have kept convicted child molesters out of this country in the Sensenbrenner Bill.

-He's voted against vouchers for uh DC kids and for disabled kids.
+He's voted against vouchers for D.C. kids and for disabled kids.

 I wouldn't be voting to her children.